tianyao-aka/MBZUAI-AI701-GroupProject/README.md

 Each model will run 10 trials and output the mean and max accuracy for the dataset.

-The processed data of Texas and Wisconsin dataset and the model training log files are [here](https://mbzuaiac-my.sharepoint.com/:f:/g/personal/zeyuan_yin_mbzuai_ac_ae/Er4xO66AB09Dqt2iMh31a4IBI_ha3PLjOMMbHIBqfnQWSg?e=4zLmLt).
+The processed data of Texas and Wisconsin dataset and the model training log files are uploaded into the [OneDrive](https://mbzuaiac-my.sharepoint.com/:f:/g/personal/zeyuan_yin_mbzuai_ac_ae/Er4xO66AB09Dqt2iMh31a4IBI_ha3PLjOMMbHIBqfnQWSg?e=4zLmLt).
 (People in MBZUAI with the link can view)